-- 30. The undertaking shall disclose the following information if its workforce is exposed to respectively chemical, physical or ergonomic hazards: - (a) for chemical hazards, a list of the substances of very high concern (SVHCs), as identified in E2-5 that workers are exposed to in its operations; - (b) a list of key physical or ergonomic hazards that affect its workforce and whether these are included in the undertaking's health and safety management system; - 31.
-In addition to reporting on significant spills, the undertaking shall disclose the number of overall significant incidents that occurred in the reporting period, including those incidents that involve hazardous materials and waste management. - 32.
-The undertaking shall disclose the following metrics related to health and safety matters as a result of being exposed to chemicals (including to crystalline silica, hydrogen sulphide, hydrocarbons exposure, harmful or carcinogenic hydrocarbon gases and vapours); and provide a breakdown between employees and non-employee in own workforce for (a) and (b) below:

-- (a) the number of work-related fatalities; - (b) the number of work-related injuries; and - (c) the number of cases of recordable work-related ill health for the undertaking's employees. - 33.
-The undertaking shall disclose the average number of hours of training per worker received by its own workforce on health, safety and emergency preparedness, with respect to occupational risks or hazards to which its own workforce is reasonably likely to be exposed.
+- 38.30.
+The undertaking shall disclose the following information if its workforce is exposed to respectively chemical, physical or ergonomic hazards: - (a) for chemical hazards, a list of the substances of very high concern (SVHCs), as identified in E2-5) that workers are exposed to in its operations; and how these affect its workforce; - (b) for physical hazards, a list of key physical or ergonomic hazards the factors-that contribute to these hazards, such as thermal strain and stress or noise and vibrations and how these affect its workforce and whether these are included in the undertaking's health and safety management system;; and - 31.
+In addition to reporting on significant spills, the undertaking shall disclose the number of overall significant incidents that occurred in the reporting period, including those incidents that involve hazardous materials and waste management. - (c) a description of ergonomic hazards and how these affect its workforce. - 39.32.
+The undertaking shall disclose the following metrics related to health and safety matters as a result of being exposed to chemicals (including to crystalline silica, hydrogen sulphide, hydrocarbons exposure, harmful or carcinogenic hydrocarbon gases and vapours); and provide a breakdown between employees and non-employee in own workforce for (a) and (b) below: and training: - (a) health and safety incidents as a result of being exposed to chemicals (including crystalline silica and dust) and provide a breakdown between employees and non-employee in own workforce for i. and ii. below: - the number of work-related fatalities; - ii. the number of work-related injuries; and - the number of cases of recordable work-related ill health for the undertaking's employees. - (b)33.
+The undertaking shall disclose the averageminimum number of hours of training per worker received by its own workforce on health, safety and emergency preparedness, with respect to occupational risks or hazards to which its own workforce is reasonably likely to be exposed.
 Such information shall be broken down by employees and non-employees.